Linear vs Height (2026): Which Modern Issue Tracker Wins?

 - Spreadsheet, board, list, and calendar views

-- Forms for intake and bug reports
+- Built-in forms for intake and bug reports

 - Flexible task types — not just dev issues